trel/baremetal/services/README.md

 * makefile - there is a simple makefile that is run to create the configs for all the sites.
 The "all" target will make the configs for all sites

+**OTHER**
+The docker directory contains a container setup that supports testing bind and dhcpd without hardware.